 Salt wife: a captive “wife” of the Ironborn, usually taken in raids.
 See rock wife.

 Sellsail: a mercenary sailor.
 See sellsword.

 Sellsword: a mercenary who “sells his sword”.
-This term does not appear in the OED.
 As an invented word, it shows Martin’s facility with what linguists (and language inventors) call derivational morphology, in which existing words serve as a template for new words.
 Once the word sellsword exists, related words, like sellsail (below), can grow out of the same premise, enriching the fictional world.

 Smallfolk: the ordinary people with no power.
-This term does not appear in the OED, but as an invented word, it demonstrates another of Martin’s lexical strategies in world-building, which we might call side formation.
+As an invented word, it demonstrates another of Martin’s lexical strategies in world-building, which we might call side formation.
 In linguistics, back formation refers to a special case of creating a new word from an existing word in which the new word appears to be, but is not actually, the root word rather than the derivative.
 (The usual example is the word edit, which was created after the word editor, not before.)

 In his side formations, Martin invents new words to replace commonplace words in the English language, presumably to loosen some entrenched cultural ideas (for example, the legacy of King Arthur in stories about knights and squires) and make his fictional world a little strange.
 Smallfolk derives from something like the common people; Ser, as a title for a knight, from Sir (which comes from the Old French sire); and so forth.

 Sorrowful Men: skilled assassins who tell the victims they’re very sorry before they kill them.
 See Canadians.